eed3si9n/herding-cats/docs/11/a.md

 > time and space.

 Typeclasses with laws fit in here too.
 For example `Monoid[A]` comes with the monoid laws.
-The laws need to be validated for each instance.
+The laws need to be validated for each instance using property-based testing tools.

 #### Genericity by stage